Counseling Services

 You are physically and emotionally drained, anxious, irritable, and, at times, even rageful.

-Of course you love your tiny human, but you wish you could press pause on your life and just have a break.
+Of course you love your family, but you wish you could press pause on your life and just have a break.

-And you will scream if one more person tells you to cherish every moment.
+And you will scream if one more person tells you to cherish every moment because they grow up too fast.

 These feelings don’t mean you're a bad person, a terrible mother, or crazy.
-It means you're human, and you’re adjusting to the biggest change of your life.
+It means you're human, and you’re doing the hardest job there is, and there’s always an adjustment ahead.

-You may not feel like you can say this stuff to anyone in your life, and that’s where I come in.
+You may not feel like you can say this stuff to anyone in your life, but that’s where I come in!

-As many as 1 in 5 women suffer from postpartum mood and anxiety disorders, and symptoms can occur at any point during pregnancy or the first year after childbirth (the term perinatal is often used to refer to this time period), sometimes even later.
+As many as 1 in 5 women suffer from postpartum mood and anxiety disorders, and symptoms can occur at any point during pregnancy or the first year after childbirth (the term perinatal is often used to refer to this time period).

 Yes, you read that right: postpartum isn’t just the first few weeks after you bring baby home.